 14. San Antonio, Texas

 San Antonio is always a perfect destination for a road trip and only four hours from DFW.
 Grab a great meal or drink along the famous River Walk or take a ride up to the top of the Tower of The Americas.
 Built for the 1968 World’s Fair – the 750 foot high observation deck gives a great 360 degree view of town and could be helpful in getting your sense of direction before you set out to explore.
 Be sure to check out The Saga light show downtown and visit The Pearl – a mixed use entertainment area a short drive from downtown that has shops, food, and outdoor activities like a local farmers market.
+San Antonio makes a great weekend trip from Dallas.

 Travel Time: 4h 3m / 274 miles